disco-v8/MilterAgent/CONTRIBUTING.md

 ## License

-By contributing to MilterDecoder, you agree that your contributions will be licensed under the MIT License.
+By contributing to MilterAgent, you agree that your contributions will be licensed under the MIT License.

 ## Questions?